edisedis777/slow-weather/README.md

 Temperature-driven precipitation and color changes.

 ### 📔 Contributing
-Feel free to contribute!
+Contributions are welcome!

 ### 🎥 Credits
 - Weather Data: Open-Meteo
 - Inspiration: Adapted from the concept of weather_landscape by lds133, reimagined as a web-based visualization.

 ### ⚖️ License
-This project is open-source under the MIT License.
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

 <div align="right">